Crime statistics explained - is it rising or falling?

 What about claims crime is at ‘record’ levels?

-The Reform UK election ‘contract’, meanwhile, stated there is “record crime”, and we’ve other similar claims in recent years, for instance in the media in 2022.
+The Reform UK election ‘contract’, meanwhile, stated there was “record crime”, and we’ve seen other similar claims in recent years, for instance in the media in 2022.

 Crimes recorded by the police have increased sharply in recent years.
 In the 12 months to December 2023, a total of 6.7 million crimes were recorded by the police, the highest number on record.